magicmark/programming-protips-wiki/src/protips/give-reason-for-suppression.md

 // eslint-disable-next-line no-alert
 ```

-If your project uses a bug tacker or GitHub issues, creating and linking to a
+Tips:

-ticket in the description where appropriate is a good idea.
-Include a sample
+- If your project uses a bug tacker or GitHub issues, create or link to a ticket in the description
-stack trace so readers can understand the failure case, and that it's searchable.
+- Include a sample stack trace so readers can understand the failure case, and to make it searchable

 ## Why?